Archives

 Five forces are putting the squeeze on electricity consumption.

-Protecting Smart Meter Data
+Setting the Standard for Smart Meter Data Privacy

 The California Public Utility Commission’s recent proposed rule aims to protect customer privacy while also facilitating third-party access to smart meter data for energy management, demand response and other customer service applications.
 But does it go far enough?